bereznii/LEMP-step-by-step-Guide/README.md

 ## Authors

 * **Dmytro Bereznii** - me, PHP developer.
-Hope in future I will make this guide more detailed, versitele.
-And maybe extend it.
+Hope in future I will make this guide more detailed, versatile.
+And, maybe, extend it.

 See also my other [projects](https://github.com/bereznii).